Guide to Meeting Your 401(k) Fiduciary Responsibilities

 - Pay only reasonable plan fees—Fees from plan assets must be reasonable and for services that are necessary for your plan.
 Detailed DOL rules outline the steps you must take to fulfill this fiduciary responsibility, including collecting fee disclosures for investments and service providers, and comparing (or benchmarking) fees to ensure they are reasonable.

 You don’t have to pay a lot to get a quality 401(k) plan

 Betterment’s fees are well below industry average, and we always tell you what they are so there are no surprises for you—and more money working harder for your employees.
-Plus, as a 3(38) fiduciary, we can help you limit your risk exposure so you can focus on running your business—not on worrying about your investments.
+Plus, since we serve as both a 3(16) administrative fiduciary and 3(38) investment fiduciary, we can help limit your risk exposure so you can focus on running your business–not managing your plan.